leeneedham/ProgrammingAssignment2/README.md

-## This is 'Programming Assignment 2:Lexical Scoping' for the Coursera R Programming course.
+## This is 'Programming Assignment 2: Lexical Scoping' for the Coursera R Programming course.

 The assignment was write a pair of functions that cache the inverse of a matrix, using the makevector and the cachemean functions designed to cache the mean of a vector as examples.